nickbrandt/GitLab/doc/user/project/clusters/agent/identity_and_auth.md

 Each agent has an identity that is unique within a GitLab installation.
 Each agent has an immutable name that is unique within the project the agent is attached to.
 Agent names follow the DNS label standard as defined in [RFC 1123](https://tools.ietf.org/html/rfc1123).
 This means the name must:

-- contain at most 63 characters.
+- Contain at most 63 characters.
-- contain only lowercase alphanumeric characters or `-`.
+- Contain only lowercase alphanumeric characters or `-`.
-- start with an alphanumeric character.
+- Start with an alphanumeric character.
-- end with an alphanumeric character.
+- End with an alphanumeric character.

 Kubernetes uses the [same naming restriction](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) for some names.